 Drilling activities for the purpose of resource definition and in order to achieve JORC indicated status have been ongoing since early 2007 on these exploration tenements.
 By the Autumn of 2011, following mandatory relinquishments, Spitfire Oil Pty Ltd held exploration licenses over 310 square kilometres as follows:

 |Lease||Status||Area Km2||Applied||Grant||Expiry Date|

 With the licences due to expire in 2012, Spitfire lodged an application to obtain a Retention Licence over the area of the resource, (see map) which was granted on 4th September 2012.
-This licence is for a five year term and is renewable.
+This licence is for a five year term and has been extended to 3rd September 2019.
 There are no annual exploration licence expenditure commitments under this licence apart from prescribed licence fees.
 This Retention Licence allows Spitfire to hold the rights to the Salmon Gums deposits in the longer term whilst minimising expenditure.
 Retention licences are designed specifically for those deposits where the technology does not yet exist or is not fully developed to process the contained deposits commercially.

 Three resource areas were defined by exploration activity undertaken prior to Hurricane Fuels securing tenure of the exploration licences.
 These are the Northern, Central and Southern resource areas.